dnngky/quekno-rx/README.md

 $ conda create -n quekno
 $ conda activate quekno
 ```
-Then, navigate to the root directory this repository and run:
+Then, navigate to the root directory of this repository and run:
 ```bash
 $ sh install.sh
 ```
 Alternatively, the user may choose to manually install the packages listed in `install.sh`.

+Once generated, benchmarks may be found in `out`.

 ## Benchmark construction